TÜV: Brazilian dam disaster

-On 25 January 2019 a recently inspected tailing dam collapsed, killing 270 people, of whom 259 were officially confirmed dead and 11 others reported as missing, whose bodies had not been found.
+On 25 January 2019, a recently inspected tailings dam collapsed, killing 270 people, 259 of whom were officially confirmed as dead, whereas 11 others, whose bodies had not yet been found, were reported as missing.
 The Brumadinho dam disaster released a mudflow that advanced over houses in a rural area near the city.
 Brazilian authorities issued arrest warrants for two engineers of TÜV SÜD, contracted to inspect the dam.
 Brazilian prosecutors announced, on 21 January 2020, that Vale, TÜV SÜD, and 16 individuals would be charged in relation to the dam disaster.

-In 2020, Brazilian prosecutors announced their plans to file charges against Vale SA and its auditor TÜV SÜD and many individuals.
+In 2020, Brazilian prosecutors announced their plans to file charges against Vale S.A. and its auditor TÜV SÜD as well as many other individuals.

 Deficient breast implants

 In 2013, TÜV Rheinland was held liable by a French court to 1600 women whose breast implants had ruptured; the implants were made by Poly Implant Prothèse with TÜV Rheinland having certified the manufacturing process.